 - Participate in program and networking with MACA members at Annual Meeting; and

-- Must attend MACA Annual Meeting on September 3-5, 2019 in Indianapolis, IN.
+- Must attend MACA Annual Meeting on September 7-9, 2021 in St. Louis, MO.
 (MACA will pay for all expenses related to attending the meeting.)

 - End of January – nominations from universities due to MACA office.